 - To understand the concept of recombinant DNA technology, mapping of genes and chemical synthesis of genes. - To compare different types of cloning and expression vectors.
-To learn about construction and screening of gene libraries. - To learn about different types of gene transfer and blot analysis techniques. - List several present-day applications of genetic engineering and analyse the benefits and drawbacks of manipulating an organism's DNA - Learn the concept of RNA silencing - To study various methods of gene therapy, delivery systems for gene therapy and applications of genetic engineering.
+To learn about construction, screening of gene libraries and blot analysis techniques. - List several present day applications of genetic engineering and analyse the benefits and drawbacks of manipulating an organism's DNA - Learn the concept of RNA silencing - To study various methods of gene therapy, delivery systems for gene therapy and applications of genetic engineering.